SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 When a subscription is created, Cumulocity IoT starts to create and forward notifications within the subscription's scope to the Messaging Service subsystem.
-The Message Service does not necessarily retain these messages; it only retains a subscription's messages if the subscription is persistent and there is at least one known consumer of its topic.
+The Message Service does not necessarily retain these messages; it only retains a subscription topic's messages if the topic is persistent and it has at least one known consumer.

 {{< c8y-admon-info >}}
 Only consumers of persistent subscription topics have backlogs that are maintained across client reconnections.